 This road trip in Quebec travels through some of this beautiful region, even stopping at islands along the way.

-Alaska Highway: USA
+Road Trip on the Alaska Highway: USA

 A different setting greets those who follow the Alaska Highway, which runs for some 1,300 miles from Canada into the U.S. state of Alaska.